Donate to the Friends of the Capital City Grange Hall!

 2021: We replaced the old plywood-panel wood double-doors in the old entrance with two new, insulated fiberglass doors, with greatly improved weatherstripping, and insulated glass panels in the upper halves.
 This makes the entrance much more inviting, and connects the foyer to the world outside visually.
 We installed push-button locks on this set of doors, and also on the ADA entrance doors.
 This allows our volunteer Rental Agent to just give out a code to renters, rather than having to deliver and retrieve keys–a real saver of time and energy!

 In 2021, we also installed a new, efficient, quiet exhaust fan for the Main Hall.
-Its 3 speeds can push out up to about 6,000 cubic feet per minute, providing about 4 air-changes per hour, during times of the year when we can open windows and doors.
+Its 3 speeds can push out up to 4,300 cubic feet per minute, providing about 4 air-changes per hour, during times of the year when we can open windows and doors.
 For other times, we built and installed “Room Air Filter Boxes“–4 for each floor.
 These combinations of box fans and MERV 13 filters can remove a large percentage of airborne particles, of the size of COVID aerosols.
 While noisier than we would wish, they provide a way of filtering and recirculating the air, during times when it’s too cold to open windows and use the exhaust fan.

 2020: The “Second Stage” project provided a major upgrade to our lower level.
 With the help of a grant from the VT Arts Council’s “Cultural Facilities Improvement” grant program we made renovations that save us heating costs, give us cleanable, attractive floor, wall and ceiling surfaces, get rid of leaks and moisture, and reduce humidity.
 Steps for the project began with installation of interior perimeter drainage, going to a sump were any water is pumped out and continued with installation of foam insulation on the inside of the poured concrete basement walls and foaming of the ceiling joist ends.
 After that, sheetrock and “FRPs“–Fiberglass Reinforced Panels–were installed over the insulation, new ceiling tiles were installed, new carpet squares installed over the concrete floor, new trim installed and painted, and a dehumidifier (draining to the sump) was put in place.